 Imagine standing inside a snow globe amongst an idyllic storybook farm scene.
 That’s exactly what you’ll experience on a winter’s day at Sleepy Hollow Farm.

 This picturesque, heavily photographed farm occupies 115 acres of fields, woods, trails, and two ponds.
 It includes a late-1700s cape-style farmhouse, large barns, and a rustic log cabin tucked away in a secluded valley.

 It originated in the 1780s and was first owned by two Connecticut brothers, Samuel and John Doten.
 You can read more about the property’s interesting history here.

 Today, this storybook farm is preserved in both the Vermont Current Use program and by the Vermont Land Trust.

-Sleepy Hollow Farm is a private residence, so I imagine the owners block it off in the wintertime to prevent accidents.
+Since Sleepy Hollow Farm is a private residence, I think the owners block it off in the wintertime to prevent snow-related accidents.

 Sleepy Hollow Farm is on 3207 Cloudland Rd, Woodstock.
 However, the farm is technically located in Pomfret, Vermont, just ten minutes (and under three miles) from Woodstock village.

 You’ll travel up Route 12 North to get here from Woodstock, continuing onto Old River Road and eventually Cloudland Road.